-Qualification Objective
+Qualification Profile

-ESB ENTRY LEVEL AWARD IN ESOL SKILLS FOR LIFE (SPEAKING AND LISTENING) (ENTRY 2)
+ESB ENTRY LEVEL AWARD IN ESOL SKILLS FOR LIFE (SPEAKING AND LISTENING) (ENTRY 3)

-Assessment method Oral assessment by external examiners
+Assessment method Assessment by external examiners

 Grading Pass / Unsuccessful

-Accreditation start date 1 st February 2015
+Accreditation start date 1 st January 2015

 Credit value 13

 Guided learning hours (GLH) 120

 Total Qualification Time (TQT) 130

-Qualification number 601/5447/0
+Qualification number 601/5407/X

-Age range 14-16,16-19,19 +
+Age range 14-16, 16 -19, 19+.

-An English Speaking Board ESOL candidate may be anyone who speaks English as an acquired language, for example: A learner enrolled at an F.E. college or Local Authority centre A learner enrolled at university A learner attending a private training organisation A Job Centre Plus learner A learner on a workplace learning course A young learner on a discrete ESOL course
+An English Speaking Board ESOL candidate may be A learner enrolled at an F.E.
+College or Local Authority centre

+anyone who speaks English as A learner enrolled at university

+an acquired language, for A learner attending a private training organisation

+example: A Job Centre Plus learner

+A learner on a workplace learning course

+A young learner on a discrete ESOL course

 Candidates' educational and employment backgrounds are often highly diverse.
-The English Speaking Board assessments are designed to reflect this diversity.
+English Speaking Board assessments are designed to reflect this diversity.
 Candidates' real life circumstances are taken into account when assessments are designed and topics include such themes as employability.